 The Lanikai Pillbox Hike is one of Oahu’s most stunning trails, offering spectacular views of the Kailua-Lanikai coastline.
 This relatively short but steep hike takes you to two old army bunkers, also known as “Lanikai Pillboxes,” which lay atop Ka’iwa Ridge.

 Officially known as the Kaiwa Ridge Trail, the Pillbox Hike is a popular spot for locals and visitors.

-If you plan to hike to the Lanikai Pillboxes, but you are not sure what to expect, we’ve got you covered.
-We have hiked this trail multiple times and can assure you that it is an unforgettable experience.
+If you plan to hike to the Lanikai Pillboxes but you are not sure what to expect, we’ve got you covered.
+We have hiked this trail multiple times, and it’s one of our favorite trails on Oahu.